Last Updated on January 10, 2023

 Joel Salatin talks about how pigs have a plow in the front and a manure spreader in the back.
 Keep that in mind when putting your farm systems in place.

 I hope this guide has been helpful.
-There are several more topics about raising pigs that I plan on covering in this guide in the future.
+There are several more topics about raising pigs that I want to cover in this guide.
+I’m also planning on expanding on the current topics.
+Once I have it written, I’ll be posting updates.

 Hi Casey, just a quick question – with your home base and 9x 1 acre paddocks for your pigs to rotate through – roughly how many pigs do you farm with that setup?